jackledead/JACKLE-More-Less-Lethal-Options/README.md

 - New spent casing texture when firing ("fleck")
 - New spent casings texture for filth on ground

-+ 10/13/2023-7
++ Changes for version 10.13.23.07

 - Added .301 Less Lethal rubber round with 3 variants: Full Rubber (FR), Steel Core Rubber (SCR) and Hollow Rubber (HR)
 - New textures for stacking/storing .301 Less Lethal ammo
 - RC-17 "Warden" and RC-21 "Bulldog" now use new .301 LL rifle caliber ammo.
 Ammo loaded into these guns previously will fire, but will need the new .301LL ammo to reload.

-Credits to original authors for some of the gun art I reskinned.
+Credits:
+- Jackledead for mod creation and main design, xml and C# code, Also art for everything besides what is mentioned below.
+- LateRusher for code and feedback and design
+- Original authors for Warden and Bulldog art, before i reskinned them.
 Bill Doors and slomow on discord.
 Art used with permission.
-Font by manador on Ludeon forums
+- Font by manador on Ludeon forums
-Special thanks to LateRusher, my dear design partner.
+- Oskar Potocki for 1.4 version triangle.

 Questions and Answers: